AnnaBurova/dev-configs/CONTRIBUTING.md

 Before submitting a PR:

-1. Ensure your branch is up to date with `master`.
+1. Ensure your branch is up to date with `main`.
 2. Describe clearly what was changed and why.
 3. Reference related issues or previous discussions.
 4. Ensure that the code passes all tests (see below).